 Her grandparents raising one cousin lived in the house to the north of their house.
-Another of her mother’s sisters lived on the south side of them with two other cousins.
-Walking next door to find a playmate: one two years older on the right; another four years younger on the left.
+Another of her mother’s sisters lived on the south side with two other female cousins.
+Walking next door to found her playmates: one two years older on the left; another four years younger on the right.

 In the only child’s very own room were books, dolls, cutouts, and a desk handmade by her daddy.
 All of those things plus singing and/or playing the piano kept her busy.
 A vivid imagination conjured up playmates when she happened to be alone.

 Alone time never bothered her.
 She actually enjoyed being by herself.
-She really liked to be with her friends also.
+She liked being with her friends also.

 The Great War II raging in Europe impacted her slightly.
 Just a baby born in 1940, she didn’t realize war’s ramifications, how war’s impact did to people.